Dasharo/docs/docs/variants/msi_z690/development.md

 ### Serial debug

-- Attach the jumpers in `J16` header to eanble header `J18` according to the table below:
+- Attach the jumpers in `J16` header to enable header `J18` according to the table below:

 | Jumper position (TX)      | Jumper position (RX)            |